12 Best Day Trips from Florence, Italy + Helpful Tips

 A beautiful view of a small town in Tuscany with rolling hills and vineyards beyond

-Known as “the Manhattan of the Middle Ages,” San Gimignano features 14 stone towers (but there were 72 originally!), narrow cobblestone streets, and the most incredible views of green rolling hills, Cypress trees, and terracotta roofs.
+• Explore the medieval hilltop town of San Gimignano on your own.
+Known as โ€œthe Manhattan of the Middle Ages,โ€ San Gimignano features 14 stone towers, narrow cobblestone streets, cute wine shops offering tastings, craft leather shops, and incredible views of Tuscanyโ€™s green rolling hills, Cypress trees, and terracotta roofs.

-This day trip sounds pretty epic, doesn’t it?
 Click here to book your Tuscany in One Day Tour from Florence.
-This tour sells out every single day, so don’t wait.
+This tour sells out almost every day, so donโ€™t wait to book it.

 READ MORE: Tuscany in One Day Itinerary: Siena, Chianti, San Gimignano, Pisa